This hearty beef chili is perfect for weeknights or make-

 - 2 cups beef broth

-- Serve with more shredded cheddar cheese and chopped parsley.
+- Transfer the chili to serving bowls and garnish with shredded cheese and parsley.